threewordhaiku/firstyearmedicalstudent/snips_api/readme.txt

 // the base snips_api module.

 class snips_api.components.Snippet(text, snip_id=None)
-  The Snippet is the basic component to contain the primary game text that carries the main plot of the game.
+  The Snippet is a basic container to hold the primary game text that carries the main plot of the game.
 Each Snippet minimally contains game text and a snip_id.
-The snip_id uniquely identifies it to other components in the game, such as [Choices](#snips_api.components.choice), which are created with the Snippet.add_choice() method.
+The snip_id uniquely identifies it to other components in the game, such as Choices, which are created using Snippet.add_choice().

   Args:
     text    -- Game text.
 Commits into database under the `game_text` column in the `snippets` table.
     snip_id -- Unique integer snip_id that identifies the snippet to other game components.
 Compulsory for first snippet, if committing snippets to database.